 8. Nakano Broadway (中野ブロードウェイ)

 Now my fellow anime fan, let us look to the west of downtown Tokyo.
 Just a little west of the neighborhood of Shinjuku lies the station of Nakano (中野) on the Chuo and Sobu lines.
-From there, you’re just a short walk away from the fabled Nakano Broadway, a massive shopping complex catering primarily to otaku subcultures and next on our Top 10 Places for the Anime fan list.
+From there, you’re just a short walk away from the fabled Nakano Broadway.
+This massive shopping complex caters primarily to otaku subcultures.
+That’s why it’s next on our Top 10 Places for the Anime fan list.
 With some rather common stores on the first few floors, higher up lies a massive number of stores dedicated to fans of anime, manga, comics, Disney, video games, and even Star Wars!

 The stores here are really just for fans and not about making significant amounts of money.
 (For this reason, many fans enjoy Nakano more than Akihabara which at times suffers from an overabundance of advertising and pop culture promotion).
 Mandarake, Japan’s premier reselling store of collectables, has a plethora of individual shops dedicated to various genres of fan bases.
 Those can range from singers to figurines and Winnie the Pooh.
 It’s also the home of Mandarake’s Honmise (本店), or Head Store.

 What makes Mandarake and many of the stores in Nakano Broadway unique is that they primarily sell things no longer carried in stores.
 So yes, that means things that you never thought you could find because they were ‘sold out’ you have a shot at finding here.
 Seriously, they have everything and anything dating back 50+ years.
 It’s the perfect place to find that special gift for your favorite nerd back home.